BlackWingedKing/Examples-Experiments/README.md

-# julia_exec
+# julia_exec_example
-An Example of creating a binary in julia
+An Example to create a binary from julia code